Previous | Contents | Index | Next

-As of 0.54, there are Unix ports of most of the traditional PuTTY tools, and also one entirely new application.
+There are Unix ports of most of the traditional PuTTY tools, and also one entirely new application.

 If you look at the source release, you should find a

-make; see the file
+cmake to build it; see the file

 xterm-type program which supports the same terminal emulation as PuTTY.

 If you don't have Gtk, you should still be able to build the command-line tools.

 pterm is directly useful to anyone who prefers PuTTY's terminal emulation to

 xterm's, which at least some people do.
 Unix Plink has apparently found a niche among people who find the complexity of OpenSSL makes OpenSSH hard to install (and who don't mind Plink not having as many features).
 Some users want to generate a large number of SSH keys on Unix and then copy them all into PuTTY, and the Unix PuTTYgen should allow them to automate that conversion process.

 There were development advantages as well; porting PuTTY to Unix was a valuable path-finding effort for other future ports, and also allowed us to use the excellent Linux tool Valgrind to help with debugging, which has already improved PuTTY's stability on all platforms.